Medical expert of the article

 Diclofenac is a drug from the NSAID group.
 It has a pronounced anti-inflammatory, analgesic and weak antipyretic effect; the principle of its therapeutic effect is expressed in slowing down the processes of PG binding.

-In the case of the development of various inflammations that appear after injuries or operations, this drug quickly relieves pain that occurs when performing movements, as well as spontaneous pain.
-[1]
+In the case of development of various inflammations that appear after injuries or operations, this drug quickly relieves pain that occurs when making movements, as well as spontaneous pain. [ 1 ]

 Indications Diclofenac

-• pain that develops after surgery or injury, against which swelling and inflammation are noted (for example, after orthopedic or dental procedures);
+- pain that develops after surgery or injury, against the background of which swelling and inflammation are observed (for example, after orthopedic or dental procedures);

-• gynecological pathologies in which inflammation and pain occur (for example, adnexitis or dysmenorrhea of a primary nature);
+- gynecological pathologies that cause inflammation and pain (for example, adnexitis or primary dysmenorrhea);

-• as an auxiliary medicine for severe inflammatory diseases affecting the ENT organs, accompanied by severe pain (for example, otitis media or pharyngotonsillitis).
+- as an adjuvant medicine for severe inflammatory diseases affecting the ENT organs, accompanied by severe pain (for example, otitis or pharyngotonsillitis).

 Release form

-The release of the therapeutic substance is realized in tablets - 10 pieces inside the cell plate; inside the box - 1 or 3 such plates.
+The release of the therapeutic substance is realized in tablets - 10 pieces inside a cell plate; inside a box - 1 or 3 such plates.

 Pharmacodynamics

 The drug inhibits platelet aggregation.
-Also reduces pain during movement and rest, joint swelling and stiffness in the morning; helps to improve the functional activity of the joints.
-[2]
+It also reduces pain during movement and at rest, joint swelling and stiffness in the morning; it helps improve the functional activity of the joints. [ 2 ]

 Pharmacokinetics